Faculty of Senior Fellows

 Following his operational assignments, Tussing was assigned to the Pentagon where he served as Marine Corps Analyst to the Secretary of the Navy in the Office of Program Appraisal.
 While there, he participated in the Secretary of the Navy’s focus group for the Commission on Roles and Missions of the Armed Forces, and served as consultant to the Defense Science Board on “Tactics and Techniques for the 21st Century.”
 He was subsequently selected for a Brookings Legislative Fellowship and served on the staff of the Chairman of the House Armed Services Committee’s Personnel Subcommittee.
 Following the fellowship, he assumed duties as Deputy Legislative Assistant to the Chairman of the Joint Chiefs of Staff.

-In December 2009, Tussing was named the Elihu Root Chair of Military Studies at the US Army War College, an honorary academic Chair given for distinguished service through teaching, scholarship, research, and academic service in direct support of the US Army War College's teaching and research mission.
+In December 2009, Professor Tussing was named the Elihu Root Chair of Military Studies at the US Army War College, an honorary academic Chair given for distinguished service through teaching, scholarship, research, and academic service in direct support of the US Army War College’s teaching and research mission.
+In January 2014 he was appointed a full Professor at the War College.

-Bert Tussing is married to the former Dianne Day, his wife of 36 years.
-They have two daughters, Amber Christine Tussing and Crystal Dianne Deitch, and one grandson, Parker Lee Deitch, born on the 223rd anniversary of the founding of the US Marine Corps.
+Bert Tussing is married to the former Dianne Day, his wife of 38 years.
+They have two daughters, Amber Christine Tussing and Crystal Dianne Deitch; one grandson, Parker Lee Deitch, born on the 223rd anniversary of the founding of the US Marine Corps; and one granddaughter, Summer Dianne Deitch.